You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 ‘Ideas in Action’ articles

-Various articles illustrating cool business techniques available here, some of which have been translated into other languages.
+Various articles illustrating cool business techniques from creative entrepreneurs around the world, available here.
+Some have been translated into other languages.
 These can be downloaded, printed and shared online.

 Articles on the T-Shirts and Suits blog

 These blogs can be republished in print and online provided they are not changed or sold.
+Please share them with colleagues, clients and contacts in the creative industries worldwide.
 An author credit and link must be included.

 Creative Commons licences – a note from David Parrish